 Hence, even among so-called conservative and decent families today, the youth are pushed to not hold back or observe any limits, either at work or at play (parties); to dress as they want and exude charisma; to have the perfect bodies and the branded apparel to show off these gym-toned bodies; to leave no stone unturned in getting into the right college or in the right job at the right company, come what may.

-Statements from young “fundo’s” then, such as “I do not want to attend a coeducational university because of the fitnah involved”, or “I do not want to work in an office that employs numerous scantily dressed women”, or “I want to marry at 20” cause eyes to widen, jaws to drop and minds of elders to be utterly scandalized and appalled; these requests from their offspring are then immediately rejected in totality as confidence-undermining, career-jostling, ‘extremist’, pseudo-religious idiocy bordering on lunacy.
+Statements from religiously-inclined youngsters then, such as “I do not want to attend a coeducational university because of the fitnah (temptation) involved“, or “I do not want to work in an office that employs numerous scantily dressed women“, or “I want to be married by age 20” cause eyes to widen, jaws to drop and the minds of elders to be utterly scandalized and appalled; these requests from their offspring are then immediately rejected in totality as confidence-undermining, career-jostling, ‘extremist’, pseudo-religious idiocy bordering on lunacy.

 Pre- and extra-marital relationships embody illusions that cause nothing but pain

 The heart is the seat of desires.
 If one becomes slave to their desires, the result is nothing but chronic disappointment, distress and anguish.